ConfigMgr VPN Boundary Setup Process Explained | SCCM

 Complete the configuration by clicking on OK.

-You have a new option called Start With to enable more flexibility to have a unique identifier with the Connection Name or Connection Description options.
-This is with SCCM 2111.
+You have a new option called Start With with SCCM 2111, which enables more flexibility in creating a unique identifier with the Connection Name or Connection Description options.

 Add VPN Boundary to Boundary Groups

-You can learn to create the VPN boundary groups from the below blog post.
-Let’s learn how to create boundary groups and how to configure the boundary groups.
+The blog post below lets you learn how to create VPN boundary groups.
+Let’s learn how to generate boundary groups and how to configure the boundary groups.

 https://www.anoopcnair.com/create-boundary-groups-in-configmgrsccm-boundar/#Create_Boundary_Groups